Important notice for U.S./international applicants

 - 1/3 best full-year average*

-The definition of a "full year" is a minimum of 24 credits (eight one-term courses, excluding labs) completed within the regular, September to April academic year.
+*The definition of a full year for this purpose is a minimum of 24 credits (eight or more one-term courses excluding labs) completed within the regular September-April academic year.

 Applicants must submit their reference letters through the VMCAS application system.
-As required by the WCVM, at least one referee must be a veterinarian while the other must be an individual with an animal-related or agricultural background.
+As required by the WCVM, at least one referee must be a veterinarian while another must be an individual with an animal-related or agricultural background.

 A. Essential skills and abilities

 Before submitting your VMCAS application, please review the essential skills and abilities (see below) required for the study of veterinary medicine.